gonzalo-villegas-curulla/EpidemiologyProblem/README.md

 ![\Large \frac{d}{dt}R(t)=+I(t)\alpha](https://latex.codecogs.com/svg.latex?\Large&space;\frac{d}{dt}R(t)=+I(t)\alpha)

 `S` is the group of susceptible individuals (not yet infected); `I` those infected (and infectious!); finally, `R` stands for the removed group, be that by healing or death.
 There are two ratios: $\beta$ and $\alpha$.
 The first one reflects the rate at which an sn exposed subject becomes infected; the latter is the rate at which the infected people become removed.
 Finally, the transition from group to group are normalised by `N`, the population volume.
+Note that so far we have considered the ratios as constant real-valued coefficients with units of inverted time.